 The Education Project Grant is expected to:

-- Whenever possible and applicable, the project’s value should be compared to an existing “gold standard” educational measurement.
-If no clear “gold standard” exists, the measurement of its value should be an objective clinically or educationally relevant outcome.
+Whenever possible and applicable, the project’s value should be compared to an existing “gold standard”.
+If no clear “gold standard” exists, the measurement of its value should be clinically or educationally relevant.

-- Projects may have qualitative and/or quantitative measurement components.
+Projects may have qualitative and/or quantitative research component(s).

-- Be relevant to the practice of emergency medicine.
+Be relevant and applicable to the practice of emergency medicine.